SOBotics/SOCVFinder/ReportDumpAPI/README.md

 The `specialType` field tells the API that the `field` object contains special data which needs additional processing before being displayed in the end report.
 The supported values are currently: "answers", "link", and "date".

  - "answers" type `field`s require the `value` field to be of type *string*.
 The data must start with an `a` (case-insensitive) to indicate that an answer has been accepted followed by the total number of answers.
-Example: `A5` tells us there are 5 answers, one of which is accepted. `2` indicated there are 2 answers in total, neither are accepted.
+Example: `A5` tells us there are 5 answers, one of which is accepted. `2` indicates that there are 2 answers in total, neither are accepted.

  - "date" type `field`s require the `value` field to be of type *int*.
 The data must be in unix epoch form.